textileio/community/docs/a-tour-of-textile.md

 !!! hint
     We used non-default ports so that this peer won't collide with the first one.

-Start the daemon in a new terminal.
+Start the daemon in a new terminal:

 ```tab="cmd"
 textile daemon --repo-dir="/tmp/buddy"